|The MAPsport SHOP

 - Mini control flag, 6cm high.
 Hang from mirror or backpack to

 be identified as an orienteer.
-Price further reduced to $7.
+Used to be $10, now just $8.

 - Silva Map Wheel, measures distance on a map: how far did you